-Tragedy and Despair awaits you around every corner in Darkest Dungeon, and the game takes gleeful satisfaction in pushing your characters to their absolute physical and mental limits.
+Tragedy and Despair await you around every corner in Darkest Dungeon, and the game takes gleeful satisfaction in pushing your characters to their absolute physical and mental limits.
 Darkest Hence, Darkest Dungeon Tips are crucial for every player in order to excel in the game.

 The Heroes in your party will develop afflictions and act in uncontrollable ways; a lot of your favorites will even die.
 And this will keep happening, again and again, because that’s simply the nature of this game.